Macaw-SoftWorks-LLC/AppoTracker-Support/README.md

 Our support team will prioritize your request and work diligently to resolve your issue with the Squawk Biz app.

-Thank you for using Mawk.
+Thank you for using AppoTracker.
 We appreciate your support, and we look forward to assisting you.

 Best regards,
-The Mawk Support Team
+The AppoTracker Support Team